 The Nest × Yale Lock works with Routines you’ve set up for your Google Assistant.
 For example, you can say, “Hey Google, goodnight,” and have your lock automatically lock itself.
-To learn more about Routines, visit the following page:
+To learn more about Routines, get help with your daily routines.

-If the Google Assistant doesn’t wake up when you say “Hey Google” or if it’s having trouble recognizing voice commands, visit the following link for help:
+If the Google Assistant doesn’t wake up when you say “Hey Google” or if it’s having trouble recognizing voice commands, visit Google Assistant Help.